MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/activity-reports/yammer-activity-report.md

     You can also add and remove columns.
 The available columns are:

-  - **User name** is the email address of the user.
+  - **Username** is the email address of the user.
 You can display the actual email address or make this field anonymous.

     This grid shows users who logged into Yammer using the Office 365 account or who logged into the network using single sign-on.